 Conclusion

-It's not difficult to get click fraud refunds from Microsoft Ads, as long as you have supporting evidence for your claims.
+It can be difficult to get click fraud refunds from Microsoft Ads if you don't have supporting evidence for your claims.